 What I had – Jouzi Halwa

 I was here for a dessert.
-The claim is that this jouzi halwa was one of favorite dishes of the Nizam.
-I liked it, got it packed for home too.
+The claim is that this jouzi halwa was one of the favorite dishes of the Nizam, and let me tell you, it didn’t disappoint!
+I liked it so much that I got some packed for home too.

 The Trail